-It should be remembered, in the first place, that the Roman Empire had already become Greek to some considerable extent, before they were the political masters of those eastern countries, where the language, mythology, and literature of Greece had become more or less familiar.
+It should be remembered, in the first place, that Rome had already become Greek to some considerable extent, before they were the political masters of those eastern countries, where the language, mythology, and literature of Greece had become more or less familiar.
 How early, how widely, and how permanently this Greek influence prevailed, and how deeply it entered into the mind of educated Romans, we know from their surviving writings, and from the biography of eminent men.

 About the time of the Apostle's martyrdom, Agricola, the conqueror of Britain, was receiving a Greek education at Marseilles.
-Is it too much to say, that the general Latin conquest was providentially delayed till the Romans had been sufficiently imbued with the language and ideas of their predecessors, and had incorporated many parts of that civilization with their own?
+It is not an overstatement to state that the general Latin conquest was providentially delayed till Rome had been sufficiently imbued with the language and ideas of their predecessors, and had incorporated many parts of that civilization with their own.

 The Greek language had already been prepared as a medium for preserving and transmitting the doctrines of the true Gospel.
-The Roman government was now prepared to help the progress even of that religion which it persecuted.
+Rome's government was now prepared to help the progress even of that religion which it persecuted.
 The manner in which it spread through the provinces is well exemplified in the life of apostle Paul.

 When the supreme government itself became Christian, the ecclesiastical polity was permanently regulated in conformity with the actual constitution of the state.
 Nor was the Empire broken up, till the separate fragments, which have become the nations of modern Europe, were themselves portions of the Church.

 But in all that we have said of the condition of the world Rome created and dominated, one important and widely diffused element of its population has not been mentioned.
 We have lost sight for some time of the Jews, and we must return to the subject of their dispersion, which was purposely deferred till we had shown how the intellectual civilization of the Greeks, and the organizing civilization of the Romans, had, through a long series of remarkable events, been brought in contact with the religious civilization of the Hebrews.